104.0 - The Two Great Redemptive Issues:

 When the disciples asked Jesus to increase their faith in Luke, chapter 17, he replied, "...
 So likewise you, when you have done all those things which you are commanded, say, 'We are unprofitable servants.
 We have done what was our duty to do.'"
 The simple word for what Jesus describes here is Humility.

-This is what it means to believe, to trust in Christ in a soul saving way.
-Saving faith is not to simply subscribe to the idea that God exists.
-It is not to believe that Jesus exists or is the Savior of the world.
+This is what it means to believe, to trust, in Christ in a soul saving way.
+Saving faith is not merely to subscribe to the idea that God exists.
+It is not to believe that Jesus exists, or that He is the true Savior of the world.

-When we correctly understand that redemptive faith is a true willingness to embrace all that God has for us, including the renewal of our character essence, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in [entrusts himself to]Him should not perish but have everlasting life. " [Brackets added]
+When we correctly understand that redemptive faith is a true and willing surrender to the Lordship of Christ, we can then truly grasp what John was saying in chapter 3 of his epistle where he writes, "For God so loved the world that He gave His only begotten Son, that whoever believes in Him [and thus, genuinely embraces His Lordship] should not perish but have everlasting life. " [Brackets added]

 But notice, faith has a dual nature.
 It exists first as an inner value, or motive.
 And, that inner faith impulse also has a visible dimension: the works of faith, which are simply humble actions of obedience to Christ's Lordship.
 So, good works, born of a humble and obedient heart, are simply the real expressions of that inner faith value.